 will lead to resources already mentioned above but may

-help you by pointing out what chapters or which CD might
+help you by pointing out what chapters or which MP3 might

 best address your concern.